hoshino06/hoshino06.github.io/content/publications.ja.md

 ### 国際会議録

-1. H. Hoshino, Y. Nakahira, A physics-informed reinforcement learning framework for risk probability estimation, Proceedings of the 2024 American Control Conference (ACC2024), Toronto, Canada, July 10-12 (2024) (accepted).
+1. H. Hoshino, Y. Nakahira, Physics-informed RL for Maximal Safety Probability Estimation, Proceedings of the 2024 American Control Conference (ACC2024), Toronto, Canada, July 10-12 (2024) (accepted).

 1. K. Shigematsu, H. Hoshino, E. Furutani, Iterative linear quadratic regulator using variational equation: a case study with swing-up control of inverted pendulum, Proceedings of the 2023 International Symposium on Nonlinear Theory and its Applications (NOLTA2023), pp.471-474, Catania, Italy, September 26–29 (2023).